Black Watery Diarrhea: 5 Causes & When To Worry.

 - Bleeding inside urinary tract: leading to red urine.

 - Bleeding inside your mouth: usually from gums.

 - And more seriously, bleeding inside or around the brain (Intra-cerebral or extra-cerebral Hemorrhage).

 So, having black watery diarrhea while taking one of the blood-thinning medications mentioned above may indicate bleeding inside your gut.

-The black watery diarrhea is more likely to be due to these medications if you experience bleeding from other sites such as under the skin, mouth, nose, …etc.
+The black watery diarrhea is more likely due to these medications if you experience bleeding from other sites, such as under the skin, mouth, nose, …etc.